PycWB/pycwb/docs/source/glossary.rst

    lagOff
       Offset for the first lag index. ``lagOff = 0`` includes the zero-lag (physical coincidence). ``lagOff > 0`` skips the first N lags.

+   LALInference
+      A legacy LIGO/Virgo Bayesian parameter-estimation toolkit used in older GWTC comparisons.
+Public cWB pages compare wavelet-based cWB reconstructions with LALInference modeled waveform reconstructions for some catalogs.

    likelihood
       The mathematical framework that evaluates how likely a cluster of pixels